DevRitesh08/0.-Preparatory-Topics-for-ML/README.md

 # 📚 Preparatory Topics for Machine Learning

 Welcome to the **Preparatory Topics for Machine Learning** repository!
-This comprehensive collection covers essential foundational topics and tools that are crucial for anyone beginning their journey in Machine Learning.
+This comprehensive collection covers essential foundational topics and tools that are crucial for anyone beginning their journey into Machine Learning.

 ## 🎯 Purpose

 This repository serves as a complete preparatory guide covering the fundamental libraries and concepts you need to master before diving into Machine Learning algorithms.
-Each section includes practical examples, exercises, and real-world applications.
+Each section includes practical examples, explanations, and hands-on notebooks.

 ## 📁 Repository Structure